sunisho/shomediablog/content/post/stopping-trump.md

 # STEP 8: DONATE.

 The ACLU is just one place you can donate your money.
 They do great work, but don't forget about other organizations who may be getting overlooked.
 The ACLU has already <a href="http://money.cnn.com/2017/01/30/news/aclu-online-donations/" target="blank">raised over $25M</a> this year.
+They also <a href="http://www.npr.org/sections/thetwo-way/2017/02/15/515412800/senate-blocks-obama-era-rule-tightening-checks-on-mentally-ill-gun-buyers" target="blank">may support legislation</a> that you don't.

 * <a href="http://www.immdefense.org/donate/" target="blank">Immigrant Defense Fund</a>
 * <a href="https://www.nilc.org/" target="blank">National Immigrant Law Center</a>